atumlin/Connect4_Tumlin/README.md

 * If the player is in a nested module.
 For example if you'd need to write from players.simple import Dumbo, then specify the player as players.simple/Dumbo.

 A Jupiter Notebook, play.ipynb, is provided along with some dummy players to learn how to use the Connect4Board class to set up a game between two players.

+## Minimax & Alpha-Beta Search
+For Part 1 of the connect 5 assignment, I implemented the  minimax algorithm with alpha-beta pruning.
+The minimax function is a recursive algorithm that evaluates the game state to determine the best possible move for a player.
+It alternates between maximizing and minimizing players, assuming that both players play optimally.
+The function uses alpha-beta pruning to skip the evaluation of branches that cannot possibly influence the final decision.

+### Parameters
+* board: The current state of the game board as a 2D array or matrix.
+Each element of the array represents a cell on the game board.
+* depth: The maximum depth of the game tree to explore.
+A larger depth results in a more thorough search but increases computation time.
+* alpha: The best already explored option along the path to the root for the maximizer.
+Initially, this is set to negative infinity.
+* beta: The best already explored option along the path to the root for the minimizer.
+Initially, this is set to positive infinity.
+* maximizingPlayer: A boolean value indicating whether the current move is for the maximizing player (True) or the minimizing player (False).

+### Return Value
+The minimax function returns a tuple containing two elements:

+* The first element is the score of the board, representing the best achievable outcome from the current game state for the player making the move.
+* The second element is the best move to achieve that outcome, represented as an index or coordinate on the game board.

+### Helper Functions
+* get_valid_moves(board): Returns a list of all valid moves for the current player given the state of the game board.
+* simulate_move(board, move, maximizingPlayer): Returns a new game board state after applying the given move for the current player.
+* heuristic_evaluation(board): Evaluates the game board and returns a score based on the current state from the perspective of the maximizing player.

+## Heuristic Function
+I used this [link](https://www.cs.cornell.edu/boom/2001sp/Anvari/Anvari.htm) as a resource when thinking of my heuristic function.

+The function scores the board by assessing the number of contiguous lines of pieces for both the player and its opponent.
+Each line's score is determined based on its length, with the following rationale:

+* Sequences are weighted to reflect their potential impact on the game.
+Shorter sequences have lower weights, while longer sequences, closer to achieving a win, are given exponentially increasing importance.
+* The evaluation prioritizes open sequences where additional pieces can be added, recognizing that sequences blocked by the opponent's pieces offer limited strategic value moving forward.
+* The cylindrical dynamic of the board is taken into account when measuring the count sequences.

+Weights are assigned as follows:

+* 10 points for two in a row.
+* 30 points for three in a row.
+* 90 points for four in a row.
+* -50 for blocked rows.

+This is a basic heuristic function which performs decently well against the SmartRandom player.
+An example of this play can be seen in play.ipynb.
+Additional adjustments will be needed before the competition.